neonagx/Project-3/README.md

 ###UNSOLVED PROBLEMS

 * Do not have full CRUD for users
+* Saved lists on Heroku are being populated on all users lists
 * Not able to get watched and not-watched movies in separate columns in a list format

 ###STRETCH GOALS